michel4j/mxdc/docs/source/api/objects.rst

 .. note::

-    An appropriate main-loop is required required.
+    An appropriate main-loop is required.
 These examples can be tried out using an ipython shell with the `Gtk3` main loop active.
-This can be activated using the IPython magic command `%gui gtk3`.
+This can be activated using the IPython magic command ``%gui gtk3``.

 .. code-block:: python